Salatqa/Jeweller-shop-database/README.md

 <h1>Jweweller shop database</h1>
 This database was made for my technical univeristy lecture.
-There is pdf document with detailed description of entities
+First of all I created project of database - it is pdf document with detailed description of entity sets, database usage scenarios and ERD diagram.
+Then I implemented it in SQL - i created tables, filled it with data, made cascade updating and removing.
+In addition you can find here complex SELECT queries with usage scenarios.